idaholab/virtual_test_bed/doc/content/msr/lotus/lotus_multiphysics_model.md

 Legacy syntax for the energy equation is included [here](griffin_pgh_model_legacy.md).

-## Conservation of delayed neutron precursors
+## Delayed Neutron Precursor Advection Equation

+Here the distribution of delayed neutron precursors (DNPs) is solved for in another nested sub-app that the Thermal Hydraulics application calls.
+The input file for solving the conservation of DNPs is listed below.

+!listing msr/lotus/steady_state/run_prec_transport.i

 The steady-state conservation of delayed neutron precursors (DNP) can be expressed as,
 \begin{equation}